SitePen/dstore/docs/Adapters.md

 ## DstoreAdapter

-The `dstore/legacy/DstoreAdapter` module allows a dstore store to be used as a legacy Dojo object stores.
+The `dstore/legacy/DstoreAdapter` module allows a dstore store to be used as a legacy Dojo object store.
 Create an adapted version of an existing dstore store by creating a `DstoreAdapter` instance with the `store` property referencing the dstore:
 ```js
 require([
     'dstore/legacy/DstoreAdapter',